n3r4zzurr0/range-slider-input/README.md

 Returns the index (`0` for the lower value and `1` for the upper value) of the value which is currently being modified.
 Returns `-1` when the slider is idle.

+#### `removeGlobalEventListeners()`

+Removes the global event listeners.
+It should be called when removing the range slider element from the DOM dynamically.

 ## Elements

 ```html